About This Artifact

 A medicine chest, replete with dozens of medicines, herbs, and equipment, was not only a required item for ships, but it was essential for the health and well-being of the crew.
 Voyages could last many months or years, and accidents, unsanitary conditions, cramped quarters, and poor nutrition caused many illnesses and injuries.
 A ship’s doctor (if they had one) needed these medicines to help sailors recover.
 Well into the 19th century, however, medical “knowledge” was based on centuries old theories about the body, and the remedies used were linked to beliefs such as Hippocrates’ four “humors” of the body.
 Many of the treatments and medicines used at this time caused more harm than good for the poor patients.
 Over the many centuries of sailing voyages, and as medical knowledge and theories changed, there were some remedies that remained consistent, while others were introduced or eliminated.

 The medicine chest shown here was the property of Thomas Hollis, druggist and Apothecary, of Boston, Massachusetts.
-Though information about which ship may have used this chest is not available, the pamphlet associated with it makes it clear that it was prepared for a sea voyage.
 Its contents include bottles, labels, and pharmaceutical accessories, as well as a pamphlet, titled “Medicine Chests Carefully Prepared for all Climates with Directions for Using the Medicines, and Treatment of Diseases Incident to Seamen”, 1826.
 Like remedies in most medicine chests, those found in the Hollis’ chest included both herbs and chemical based medicines.
 Though information about which ship may have used this chest is not available, the pamphlet makes it clear that it was prepared for a sea voyage that may not have included a doctor on board.

 While medical practices onboard ships have come a long way, ship’s doctors are still a very important part of the crew.
 Thankfully, instead of relying on tonics, tinctures, herbs and minerals, they are more equipped with the aid of modern medicines and tools.